(This post may contain affiliate links. Please read our disclosure policy for more information.)

 23. School Work

-We’re trying to make this list full of fun things to do while camping, but if you are able to do school work remotely, why not do it in the middle of nature?
-Make a desk out of the picnic table and get school assignments completed at the campground.
+We’re trying to make this list full of fun things to do while camping, but if you can do school work remotely, why not do it in the middle of nature?
+Make a desk out of the picnic table and complete school assignments at the campground.

 Check ahead for cell service or WiFi.
 If online connections are not available, download what you can ahead of time.

 Yep – Not.
 A. Thing.
 Just allow the kids to be kids, to roam and explore.
 Give them time to be curious, lead the way, and become comfortable with nature.
-The older they are, the more they can set off do this on their own.
+The older they are, the more they can set off doing this independently.

 Things to Do Around the Campground

-Some campgrounds offer just the basic amenities, but others have a variety of amenities and activities.
+Some campgrounds offer just the basic amenities, but others have a variety of activities and fun things to do.
 Either way, there are many outdoor activities around the campground.

 Find edible mushrooms, berries, and plants to add to your outdoor meals.
 Make sure to research your area in advance, so you know how to identify safe and delicious ingredients!